Wednesday, July 29, 2020

 There's a variety of skills that can be targeted and a variety of strategies that can be used to help.
 There's things like visualizing, making predictions, making inferences, and so on.

-So let's take a closer look at this making connections reading strategy.
-What is it and how does it work?
+So, let's take a closer look at this making connections reading strategy.
+What is it?
+How does it work?
 And how can you use this strategy with your hyperlexic child?

 What is the Making Connections Reading Strategy?